 More than 12,000 species of ants live in the world, but only a few end up in our homes looking for food and water.
 An ant’s helpful qualities include the fact that it feeds on flea, beetle, fly, and spider larvae.

-Whatever the case, these natural solutions will help you get rid of ants.
-Some of them you already have in your own kitchen so you will not have to spend any money.
+No matter what, these natural solutions will help you get rid of ants.
+You already have some of them in your kitchen, so you won’t have to spend any money.

-It is a strange thing that an ant will never pass a line drawn with chalk.
+You may find it strange, but an ant will never cross a chalk line.
 Nobody knows why this happens, but it is an excellent way to remove the ants from your home.